JetpackKitty/tabby-url/README.md

 The GraphQL backend can be previewed here:
 [https://tabby-url.mechacat.app/graphql](https://tabby-url.mechacat.app/graphql)

+To simulate an authenticated client token, just add any string to the `Authorization` header in the request.

 You can also use [Apollo Studio Explorer](https://studio.apollographql.com/sandbox/explorer) to view and query the schema.

 ## Usage